KAMATHAM19/VSD_RISC-V_SoC_Tapeout_Program/Week_3_Gate-Level_Simulation-(GLS)_and_Static _Timing_Analysis-(STA)/Readme.md

   Ensures the synthesised gate-level netlist behaves the same as the RTL design.

 - **Validate Timing**
-  When combined with **SDF (Standard Delay Format)** files, GLS helps verify setup/hold times and timing paths.
+  When combined with **SDF (Standard Delay Format)** files, GLS helps verify setup/hold times, as well as timing paths.

 - **Verify Reset and Initialisation**
   Confirms all flip-flops and registers are properly initialised after synthesis.